-A new travel puzzle is posted for the week.
-Follow for daily clues and try to solve where we're visiting this week.
-The solution to this puzzle will be revealed this coming Monday.
+A new travel puzzle is posted for this week.
+Follow our daily clues and see if you can solve where Gumbo's visiting.

 This is all the clue there is: Is it enough for you to name the scene of a future TravelGumbo blog?
-Email answers by Monday night to TGsuggestions@gmail.com
+Email answers by Monday midnight to TGsuggestions@gmail.com.